-Cloud Endpoints uses the distributed Extensible Service Proxy to provide low latency and high performance for serving even the most demanding APIs.
-Extensible Service Proxy is a service proxy based on NGINX.
-The proxy runs in its own Docker container for better isolation and scalability and is distributed in the Google Container Registry and Docker registry.
-It can be used with Google App Engine, Google Container Engine, Google Compute Engine or Kubernetes.
+Endpoints uses the distributed Extensible Service Proxy (ESP) to provide low latency and high performance for serving even the most demanding APIs.
+ESP is a service proxy based on NGINX, so you can be confident that it scales as needed to handle simultaneous requests to your API.
+ESP runs in its own Docker container for better isolation and scalability and is distributed in the Container Registry.
+You can use it with:

 - Compute Engine

-Developing a REST API with the OpenAPI Specification
+Developing a REST API with Endpoints for OpenAPI

-Cloud Endpoints is language independent.
-You can choose any language and API framework that supports API description using an OpenAPI specification.
+Endpoints is language independent.
+You build your API in any language and REST framework that supports API description using an OpenAPI configuration file.

 Controlling API access